chr15m/aider/README.md

 Download [aider-cm as a single-file executable](https://github.com/chr15m/aider/releases/) for easy installation.

-Learn about aider itself in the [https://github.com/Aider-AI/aider/](original README.md) and at <https://aider.chat>.
+Learn about aider itself in the [original README.md](https://github.com/Aider-AI/aider/) and at <https://aider.chat>.

 # Features